5 Best Toasters, Tested by Food Network Kitchen

 - For the Perfectionist: Breville Diecast Smart Toaster

 - Prettiest (and Very Functional) Toaster: SMEG 2-Slice Toaster

 - Best for Living with Roommates: AmazonBasics 2-Slice Toaster

 Quite a few toasters can produce a golden-brown slice, but finding the perfect toaster to fit your needs takes work — more than 120 pieces of toast, to be exact!
 But just toasting bread really isn’t enough to measure the quality of a toaster.
 Bagels, frozen waffles and toaster pastries also need consideration.
 That's why we toasted all of them to find out which toasters are the best on the market.

-We updated this guide in February 2020 after one of our original picks, the Cuisinart View Pro Toaster Oven, was discontinued.
+We updated this guide in February 2021 with two new picks.
+One of our original picks, the Cuisinart View Pro Toaster Oven, was discontinued.
 The product has since been removed from the story which was originally published in August 2019.
 We still love many picks from our original test.
 Read on for our list of current favorites.

 Everything about this toaster is no-nonsense, from its lack of excess packaging to the way it works.
 This model toasts consistently and evenly across settings, and it can easily handle bagels and waffles.
 For the manual averse, the instruction leaflet, as opposed to booklet, is the ideal reading material, and the plain and simple look fits any style countertop.
 It’s also easy to clean and one of the best values on the market.